pedrazamiguez/crowdq-infra/README.md

 ## 🔐 Keycloak Setup with TLS

-Keycloak is exposed securely using HTTPS with self-signed certificates located in `keycloak/server.crt.pem` and `server.key.pem`.
+Keycloak is exposed securely over HTTPS using self-signed certificates located at `keycloak/server.crt.pem` and `keycloak/server.key.pem`.

 To generate new certificates: